phi-grib/cardioML/README.md

 - KrKsCaL.xlsx: This is data matrix for build the ML models.
 - APD90_12CiPA_drugs_IKrIKsICaL.xlsx: This excel contains the input and output values for CiPA compounds.
 - EFTPC_IC50_28_CiPADrugs.xlsx: This file contains D, ![my equation](https://latex.codecogs.com/svg.image?I&space;C_{50}) and hill coefficient for calculate the input values for CiPA compounds of the previous excel file.
 - Folder "Matrix Building": This folder contains MATLAB functions for generating the KrKsCaL matrix.
-The script "buldMatrixKrKsNaL.m" is the main script which run the electrophysioloigcal simulations and generates the matrix
+The script "buildMatrixKrKsNaL.m" is the main script which run the electrophysioloigcal simulations and generates the matrix

 The equation for calculate input values consists of: